YakDriver/smarterr/docs/api.md

 func NewError(err error) error
 ```

 Wraps an existing error with smarterr metadata, including a captured call stack.
-Use this at the site where an error is first returned or recognized.
+Use this at the site where an error first appears.

 ### Errorf